Academic AdvisingBack To Top

 - The student may not have previously audited a college course in the language or enrolled in, and then withdrawn from, a course in the language after the third week of the term.

 Undergraduate students may appeal any final course grade that the student believes to be in significant violation of clearly established written policies, a result of improper procedures or discriminatory.
 Before initiating a formal grade appeal, the student must consult with the instructor assigning the grade and present evidence why the student believes the grade to be in error.
 If this does not lead to resolution, the student may initiate, in writing, a formal grade appeal.
-To be considered, the written appeal must be submitted no later than the final day officially scheduled for the removal of incompletes, approximately four weeks after the beginning of the academic semester immediately following the term in which the grade was assigned.
+To be considered, the written appeal must be submitted no later than the deadline for the removal of incompletes, as noted in the University Academic Calendar.
 However, it may be in the student’s best interest to appeal sooner than this deadline if his/her academic progress is dependent on the outcome of the appeal.
 In addition, the student should consult with the college or school offering the course for which the grade is being appealed to determine if other requirements for the written appeal are in force.

 Marquette uses the grade point system to determine a student’s academic grade point average, academic censure and his/her eligibility to graduate (see Graduation Requirements section of this bulletin.)
 Each grade (A through F) earned in a course carries a specified number of grade points.
 The grade points earned in any given course equal the grade point value of the grade multiplied by the total number of semester hours credited.
 A student’s grade point average is found by dividing the total number of grade points earned by the total number of semester hours credited in those courses for which grade points have been assigned.